 If flights are operated by a code share partner you will need to check age limits and conditions directly with that carrier.

-Exceptions are routes to the Americas, adults and children may take up to 2 bags of 23kg each (Brazil 32kgs) and infants one bag of 23kg.
+Exceptions are routes to the Americas, adults and children may take up to 2 bags of 23kg each (Brazil 32kgs) and infants one bag of 23kg – other tickets classes and route deals may apply.

-We fly with Etihad most often as they are less than a 10-minute drive from our home – but not always the cheapest, and despite their claims of winning best airport, not always the most user-friendly – it is incredibly busy and growing by the day.
-A lot of flights do not land at the terminal building and you need to take the bus back to the terminal; the move to the new Midfields Terminal is desperately needed!
+We fly with Etihad most often as they are less than a 10-minute drive from our home – but not always the cheapest, and despite their claims of winning best airport, not always the most user-friendly; Abu Dhabi International Airport is incredibly busy and growing by the day.
+A lot of flights do not land at the terminal building and you need to take the bus back to the terminal.
+The move to the new Midfields Terminal is desperately needed and seems to be constantly delayed.

 I am yet to be convinced on the Flying Nannies, however.
 Conceptually heading the right way and a great initiative, but I have found them of limited help on most flights.
-We had one wonderful experience flying to Perth, right at the end of the flight they did face painting and gave the kids crowns and cards, but generally speaking when I travel with my husband I seem to get less than a cursory glance.
+We had one wonderful experience flying to Perth, right at the end of the flight they did face painting and gave the kids crowns and cards, but generally speaking I seem to get less than a cursory glance.

 (Update: I recently travelled with all 3 on my own from Perth to Abu Dhabi, along with a family travelling with 4 small children behind me and we received absolutely no extra service).